-Dudley nursery death of boy aged one 'suspicious'
+Six women arrested after boy, one, dies at Dudley nursery

 The three are aged 51, 53 and 37, says West Midlands Police, adding it is treating the death as suspicious.

-The three others, aged 20, 23 and 50, were arrested on 16 December on suspicion of gross negligence manslaughter.
+Three others, aged 20, 23 and 50, were arrested on 16 December on suspicion of gross negligence manslaughter.
 They have been released on police bail.

-A post-mortem examination has taken place but further tests will be needed to establish the cause of death, according to police.
+A post-mortem examination has taken place, but further tests will be needed to establish the cause of death, according to police.

 The boy's family is being supported, the force adds.